algorandfoundation/docs/docs/sdks/java/index.md

 [`Watch Video`](https://youtu.be/_EEMXHrbMzU?t=288){:target="\_blank"}
 !!!
 Info
     Algorand supports many transaction types.
-To see what types are supported see [Transactions](https://developer.algorand.org/docs/features/transactions/).
+To see what types are supported see [Transactions](../../get-details/transactions/){: target="_blank"}.

 # Sign First Transaction